 Enjoying some Chinese food after the movie screening of the Symphony of Soil.
 Left to Right: Ed Murtagh, Michelle Perez, Joceyln Aieman, and Kathy Michels.

-Thirteen watershed projects were funded by NIFA and NRCS as part of the overall CEAP initiative to focus on Relating water quality change to conservation.
-Some of the lessons learned from these projects will be presented in this talk.
+December 2012: Lessons Learned from 13 NIFA-CEAP Watershed Projects: Dr. Deanna Osmond presented on lessons learned from thirteen watershed projects funded by NIFA and NRCS as part of the overall CEAP initiative to focus on relating water quality change to conservation.

-About the event: There have been numerous presentations and discussions of late on how to feed a future world with 9 billion people.
-What we have not heard presented is how to meet these new demands for food, fiber, and fuel while conserving our soil and water resources and protecting biodiversity.
-What are the different paths forward and the role of US policy in ensuring a sustainable future?
-What are the tradeoffs for conservation?
-Three panelists discuss the different viewpoints regarding 1) the need for a new Green Revolution and the need for more land for crop production, 2) the possibilities for shifting current production to more conserving production, including the transfer of technology from first to third worlds, and 3) the role of changing food and product choices—food versus fuel, healthier food consumptions habits.
+June 2012: Feeding a 9 Billion World: Implications for Soil and Water Conservation: Dr. Neil Conklin, Dr. Theo Dillaha, and Dr. Sara Scherr, presented on is how to meet these new demands for food, fiber, and fuel while conserving our soil and water resources and protecting biodiversity.
+The three panelists discussed the different viewpoints regarding 1) the need for a new Green Revolution and the need for more land for crop production, 2) the possibilities for shifting current production to more conserving production, including the transfer of technology from first to third worlds, and 3) the role of changing food and product choices—food versus fuel, healthier food consumption habits.
 How do we shift to a more sustainable trajectory towards food security?

 August 2010: Dr. Ryan C. Atwell is an American Association for the Advancement of Science Technology Fellow working with the USDA Office of Environmental Markets.
 Dr. Atwell will share highlights from his dissertation entitled “Linking Resilience Theory and Diffusion of Innovations Theory to Understand the Potential for Perennials in the Corn Belt.”
 Interview data indicate that the adoption of conservation practices is based not only on immediate profitability but also on the interplay between contextual factors at three distinct levels of the system: compatibility, community level reinforcement, and well-targeted incentives and regulations.